 - Not being physically active.
-Not exercising can increase your risk of high blood pressure and increase your risk of being overweight.
+Not exercising can cause weight gain.
+Increased weight raises the risk of elevated blood pressure.

 - Drinking too much alcohol.
-Alcohol use has been associated with increased blood pressure, particularly in men.
+Alcohol use has been linked with elevated blood pressure, particularly in men.

 - Certain chronic conditions.
 Kidney disease, diabetes and sleep apnea, among others, can increase the risk of elevated blood pressure.

 - Age.
 Simply getting older raises the risk for increased blood pressure.